Classic posologyr models

 A

-model implementing the structural population model with the individual model (i.e. the model of inter-individual variability) and the covariates - error_model
+rxode2model implementing the structural population model with the individual model (i.e. the model of inter-individual variability) and the covariates - error_model

 -